This article has links to products and services we love, which we may make commission from.

 Day three gives you time to wander around Urquhart Castle, take a boat trip, or walk along the banks of Loch Ness, where you can see if Nessie, our famous monster, will pop her head above the water for you.

-A stop off at the Culloden battlefield is next, where you can take a tour of the area.
+A stop-off at the Culloden battlefield is next, where you can tour the area.

 Steeped in the blood of the Jacobites, this is one of the most historic sites in Scotland.